JeffreyRuder/dictionary/README.md

-# Java/Spark/Velocity File Structure Template
+# EPIC DICTIONARY

-#### January 14, 2016
+#### January 15, 2016

-#### By Midori Bowen and Jeffrey Ruder
+#### By Jeffrey Ruder

 ## Description

-This is a template file structure for use in Epicodus Java/Spark/Velocity projects.

-## How To Use

-* Make a directory for your project and initialize a git repository.
-* Pull this file structure template from GitHub: `git pull https://github.com/JeffreyRuder/java-spark-template.git`

-OR:

-* Fork this repository from GitHub and rename it

-## Please Make This Better

-Please fork this repository and send a pull request if something in here could be better.
+This is a dictionary application that allows users to add words and definitions.
+It demonstrates using objects within objects in Java.

+## Notable Features

+* Does not use a database.
+Uses `java.util.TreeMap` to store key/value pairs of word strings and `Word` objects.
+The TreeMap implementation automatically sorts words alphabetically on the home page.
+* Uses `java.time.LocalDate` to track creation time of each `Word` object.
+* Each `Word` object can contain multiple `Dictionary` objects.

+## Setup Instructions

+* Clone or pull this repository.
+* Ensure you have Gradle and Java installed.
+* Navigate to the project directory and `gradle run`

 ## Technologies Used

 Java, Spark, JUnit, FluentLenium, Velocity, Bootstrap

+## License

+MIT License.
+See LICENSE.md for details.

+## Copyright

+Copyright (c) 2016 Jeffrey Ruder